DoD-Platform-One/bigbang/docs/understanding-bigbang/package-architecture/README.md

 # Packages

 Big Bang includes many different packages that provide services to the ecosystem.
-Each of these packages is deployed by a Helm chart located in a repository under [Big Bang's Packages Group](https://repo1.dso.mil/platform-one/big-bang/apps).
+Each of these packages is deployed by a Helm chart located in a repository under [Big Bang's Universe Group](https://repo1.dso.mil/big-bang/product).
 The packages are broken up into several categories listed below.
 Sometimes packages are tightly coupled and grouped together in a stack.
 When using a stack, all packages in the stack will be deployed.

 [[_TOC_]]

 ## Technical Oversight Committee (TOC)

 The Big Bang TOC supports users and contributors of the Big Bang ecosystem.
 If you would like to add, modify, or remove packages in Big Bang, we encourage you to attend the TOC to discuss your ideas.
-You can find details in [the TOC repository](https://repo1.dso.mil/platform-one/bbtoc).
+You can find details in [the BBTOC repository](https://repo1.dso.mil/big-bang/product/bbtoc).

 ## Dependency Tree